blossomingiris/MERN_E-commerce-website/README.md

 ### Not responsive
 ### Note:
-I will continue to work on this project and from time to time refactor the code and add new features
+The project is alive.
+I continiue to work on it and from time to time refactor code base and add new features.